Derek Holland: Detroit Tigers

 On February 1, 2021, Holland signed a minor league contract with the Detroit Tigers that included an invitation to Spring Training.
 On March 26, Tigers manager A. J. Hinch announced that Holland had won a spot on the Tigers opening day roster as a reliever, and that the team would clear room for him on the 40-man roster.
 On April 1, Holland was selected to the 40-man roster.
 He made 39 appearances (38 in relief) for the 2021 Tigers, posting a 3–2 record with a 5.07 ERA and 51 strikeouts in 49 2/3 innings.

 Boston Red Sox

 On March 18, 2022, Holland signed a minor league deal with the Boston Red Sox.
 Holland was reassigned to the minor leagues on April 2, but did not exercise the opt-out clause in his contract.
 Holland opted out of his deal with the Red Sox on May 1, 2022.

 Toronto Blue Jays

 On May 4, 2022, three days after opting out of his deal with Boston, Holland signed a minor league deal with the Toronto Blue Jays.
-He was released on July 22, 2022.
+Holland appeared in 20 games (6 starts) for the Triple-A Buffalo Bisons, posting a 5.53 ERA with 25 strikeouts in 27.2 innings pitched.
+He was released by the Blue Jays organization on July 22.

+York Revolution

+On May 24, 2023, Holland signed with the York Revolution of the Atlantic League of Professional Baseball.
+In 5 appearances out of the bullpen for York, he registered a 2.25 ERA with 5 strikeouts and 1 save in 4.0 innings of work.
+On June 6, Holland announced that he would require Tommy John surgery, ending his season.
+He underwent the procedure on June 19.
+He became a free agent following the season.

+Post–playing career

+Holland joined the Dallas College North Lake baseball staff as a volunteer pitching and first base coach for the 2024 season.

+Holland served as the bullpen coach for the American League team in the 2024 All-Star Futures Game.

+On June 20, 2025, the UT Dallas Comets announced that Holland would join the team for the 2026 season as a volunteer pitching coach.